Nasdaq gains seventh day; Dow, S&P 500 slip with Wal-Mart

 For the whole S&P 500, earnings for the quarter are up 6.5 percent from a year ago, above a Jan.
 1 estimate for 4.2 percent growth, Thomson Reuters data showed.
 The S&P 500 index is up 1.9 percent since the start of the year.

-S&P utilities, down 1.1 percent, had the biggest decline among sectors.
-The biggest percentage decliner in the S&P 500 was Host Hotels & Resorts, down 7.1 percent at $21.87, after a disappointing forecast.
+S&P utilities .SPLRCU, down 1.1 percent, had the biggest decline among sectors.
+The biggest percentage decliner in the S&P 500 was Host Hotels & Resorts (HST.N), down 7.1 percent at $21.87, after a disappointing forecast.

-After the closing bell, shares of Intuit jumped 4.9 percent to $95.60 following its results.
+After the closing bell, shares of Intuit (INTU.O) jumped 4.9 percent to $95.60 following its results.

 About 6 billion shares changed hands on U.S. exchanges, below the 7.1 billion average for the month to date, according to BATS Global Markets.